geopm/geopm/tutorial/README.md

 GEOPM TUTORIAL
 ==============
-This directory contains a step by step tutorial on how to use the geopm software.
-There is a simple Makefile which is not part of the geopm build system that compiles the tutorial code.
+This directory contains a step by step tutorial on how to use the geopm package.
 Each step has an associated source and script file.
 The script file will run the associated program and demonstrate a geopm feature.
-There is a script called "tutorial-env.sh" which is sourced by all other tutorial scripts, and defines some variables which describe the install location for MPI and geopm.
-The environment script may have to be modified to describe the install locations on your system.
+There is a script called "tutorial-env.sh" which is sourced by all other tutorial scripts, and defines variables which describe the install location of geopm.
+The environment script may have to be modified to describe the installed locations on your system.
 Each step in the tutorial is documented below in this README.
 The tutorial is a work in progress.

 Building the tutorials
 ----------------------
-A build script called tutorial_build.sh can be executed to build the tutorial suite.
-The tutorial_build.sh script and the geopm_env.sh script may have to be modified to suit your build environment.
+A simple Makefile which is not part of the geopm autotools build system compiles the tutorial code.
+There are two build scripts, one which compiles with the GNU toolchain: "tutorial_build_gnu.sh", and one which compiles with the Intel toolchain:
+"tutorial_build_intel.sh".
+The build scripts use the geopm install location defined in "tutorial_env.sh".
+If "mpicc" is not in the user's PATH, the environment variable "MPICC" must be set to the path of the to the user's MPI C compiler wrapper.

 0. Profiling and Tracing an Unmodified Application
 --------------------------------------------------

-The first thing a user will want to do when integrating with the geopm runtime is to analyze performance of the application being integrated without modifying the application.
+The first thing an HPC application user will want to do when integrating their application with the geopm runtime is to analyze performance of the application without modifying its source code.
 This can be enabled by setting a few environment variables before launching the application.
+The tutorial_0.sh sets these as follows:

+    LD_PRELOAD=$GEOPM_LIBDIR/libgeopm.so
+    LD_DYNAMIC_WEAK=true
+    GEOPM_PMPI_CTL=process
+    GEOPM_REPORT=tutorial_0_report
+    GEOPM_TRACE=tutorial_0_trace

-See the geopm.7 man page for a more detailed description of these environment variables.
+The LD_PRELOAD environment variable enables the geopm library to interpose on MPI using the PMPI interface.
+Linking directly to libgeopm has the same effect, but this is not done in the Makefile for tutorial_0 or tutorial_1.
+See the geopm.7 man page for a detailed description of the other environment variables.

 The tutorial_0.c application is an extremely simple MPI application.
 It queries the size of the world communicator, prints it out from rank